DeeNewcum/termdetect/release/README.txt

 Development
 ===========

-For the unpacked source code and issue tracker, see:
+For the full source code and bug tracker, see:
     https://github.com/DeeNewcum/termdetect